dekoza/django-biscuit/README.rst

 django-biscuit
 ==============

-Creating delicious DRY APIs for Django apps since 2012.
+Letting you slack off while developing tasty APIs for Django apps since 2012.

-This project is a fork of `django-tastypie` and its main aim is to make Tastypie DRY as hell.
+This project is a fork of `django-tastypie` and the main aim is to make Tastypie DRY as hell.
+It means  that you shouldn't be forced to write any classes just to get a basic functionality.
+Just like you don't have to write ModelAdmin classes to get your Admin Panel working.

+This will be a drop-in replacement for Tastypie, i.e. it should work out of the box for your old Tastypie APIs but provide you with more DRY approach if you want to add something more.
+As a drop-in replacement Biscuit will benefit also from all API consumers tailored/optimized for Tastypie like drest.

+The whole rationale behind this fork is outlined here: https://github.com/toastdriven/django-tastypie/issues/599

 Currently in alpha (v0.0.1) and pretty much identical to Tastypie.